 These plants require plenty of love and attention throughout the year.
 Give it the attention it requires, and you will be rewarded with a stunning flower display.
 Most well-known for its striking bright coloured flowers, this evergreen climber is becoming a popular house plant choice in the UK.

 Bougainvilleas need the temperature in your conservatory to be slightly warmer, at a minimum of 10°C (50°F) in the cold winter months.
 They have been known to flower for up to 10 months of the year when looked after and kept in the ideal conditions.

 If you don’t have a conservatory yet, take a look at the beautiful range of styles we offer.
-We’ve been installing home improvement products, including our quality orangeries, doors and windows, to customers across Kent for over 45 years.
+We’ve been installing home improvement products, including our quality orangeries, doors and windows, to customers across Kent for decades.
 So, for all your home improvement needs, contact FineLine or pop into our show centres in Maidstone and Dartford.